Cthompsonlbi/BellyButton/README.md

 ![CSS](./BBBiodiversity/images/CSS.png)

-As you can see from the code snippet above, I used the css style sheet for some of the customizations of the webpage listed below:
+As can be seen from the code snippet above, I used the css style sheet for some of the customizations of the webpage listed below:

 * Used CSS to add an image through my Style.CSS file
 * Changed Font Color in Jumbotron using CSS Style.CSS file